 17. U.S. Stocks Typically Perform Better Than Foreign Stocks

 The belief that U.S. stocks perform better than foreign stocks is somewhat true.
 However, Fidelity noted that U.S. and international stocks outperform each other in cycles.
-Recently U.S. stocks have performed better, but Fidelity said although the markets are difficult to time, it expected foreign stocks to “take the lead again” at some point.
+Recently U.S. stocks have performed better, but Fidelity said the markets are difficult to time and exposure to both asset types is likely the safest path.

 18. U.S. Multinational Companies Offer Adequate Diversification